 Patients presenting with a single painful and/or inflamed joint require thorough and rapid assessment.
 The principal diagnosis to consider is septic arthritis, as a failure rapidly to diagnose this condition can lead to irreversible severe joint damage in a very short time.
-Where there is a question of this diagnosis, immediate inpatient assessment and management are the safest course.
+Where there is any question of this diagnosis, immediate inpatient assessment and management are the safest course[1, 2].

-Oligoarthritis (<5 joints involved) is less likely to be due to sepsis but it is not unheard of for this to be the case.
+Oligoarthritis (fewer than five joints involved) is less likely to be due to sepsis but it is not unheard of for this to be the case.
 Where small numbers of joints are involved in an active inflammatory process, the differential diagnosis is very similar to a monoarthritis, but evolving causes of an acute polyarthritis must be considered.

-For a detailed discussion of the assessment of the swollen knee, see the separate article on Knees That Swell.
+For a detailed discussion of the assessment of the swollen knee, see separate Knees That Swell article.

-See the separate article on Rheumatological History, Examination and Investigations.
+See also separate Rheumatological History, Examination and Investigations article.